 T3 set the on-board range switch of the PHASE SHIFTER to 'LO'.
 Its circuitry is designed to give a wide phase shift in either the audio frequency range (LO), or the 100 kHz range (HI).
+A few, but not many other modules, have onboard switches.
+These are generally set, and remain so set, at the beginning of an experiment.
+Always refer to the TIMS User Manual if in doubt.

 Modules can be inserted into any one of the twelve available slots in the TIMS SYSTEM UNIT.
 Choose their locations to suit yourself.
 Typically one would try to match their relative locations as shown in the block diagram being modelled.
 Once plugged in, modules are in an operating condition.
+When modelling large systems extra space can be obtained with an additional TIMS-301 System Unit, a TIMS-801 TIMS-Junior, or a TIMS-240 Expansion Rack.

-- T4 plug the three modules into the TIMS SYSTEM UNIT. - T5 set the front panel switch of the FREQUENCY COUNTER to a GATE TIME of ls.
+- T4 plug the three modules into the TIMS SYSTEM UNIT. - T5 set the front panel switch of the FREQUENCY COUNTER to a GATE TIME of 1s.
 This is the most common selection for measuring frequency.